 The soil stabilization process utilizes non-hazardous sulfuric acid-based liquid stabilizer, which technicians inject into the clay soil.
-The injection is performed with five 1 ⅝-inch diameter steel pipes operating at pressures ranging from 200 to 300 psi.
+The injection is performed with five steel pipes operating at pressures up to 600 psi.

-Essentially, the process helps replace the larger, water-prone ions found in clay soil with smaller ions that can withstand water.
-This means the soil will not soak up rain or moisture in the air and, ultimately, will not shift in the same manner as before.
+Once Earthlok is injected the soil will not soak up rain or moisture in the air and, ultimately, will not swell in the same manner as before.

 When You Need Soil Stabilization

 There are countless cases in which soil stabilization could benefit new or existing construction.
-Typically, an extensive change in moisture content is the leading cause for soil stabilization needs.
 This includes extended wet weather, dry weather, poor drainage, or non-positive sloping.

 If your property or new construction site experiences any of these conditions, now is the time to schedule soil stabilization to prevent any issues in the future.